fabiana2611/fabiana2611.github.io/_posts/nov19/2019-11-16-blockchain-int.md

 </center>
 <br/>

 <p>In fact, you will identify different types of hash codes.
-One of them is to identify the <em>previous block</em>, the other one is the <em>root hash</em> that represents a list of hash inside a binary tree that regarding all the transactions.
+One of them is to identify the <em>previous block</em>, the other one is the <em>root hash</em>[<a href="https://www.geeksforgeeks.org/introduction-to-blockchain/">1</a>], [<a href="https://www.tutorialspoint.com/blockchain/blockchain_merkle_tree.htm">2</a>] that represents a list of hash inside a binary tree that regarding all the transactions.
 An important value inside the block is the <em>Nonce</em>, which will be used to generate the final hash that represents this block.</p>

 <center>
   <img src="/img/blockchain/blockstructure.png" width="732" height="488" />
-  References: [<a href="https://www.geeksforgeeks.org/introduction-to-blockchain/">1</a>], [<a href="https://www.tutorialspoint.com/blockchain/blockchain_merkle_tree.htm">2</a>]
 </center>
 <br/>